Originally written in 2015. Edited, corrected, and expanded.

 Even when I get shirts that fit, I still have a problem keeping my pants up.
 Most people have hips and a butt they can hang their pants on.
 Not me.
 Since I don’t want to make the local news, Atheist Moons Shoppers at Meijer, I not only wear a belt but I also wear suspenders.
-Wearing only a belt is an invitation for embarrassment.
-Especially now that I have lost so much weight.
+Wearing only a belt is an invitation for embarrassment, especially now that I have lost weight.
 I put two new holes in my belt so I can cinch it up tighter, but even then, my pants tend to work their way down.
 If you are a local reader and have seen me at Meijer with my hands in my pockets, it’s not because my hands are cold.
 When I feel my pants following the path of least resistance, I pull them up Grandpa-style and put my hands in my pockets to keep them from sliding back down.

 So there ya have it.
 All you ever wanted to know about the man with no butt.